FROM THE OFFICE OF CAMPUS SAFETY

 - If you are a victim of a crime, report it immediately to Campus Safety and Police, doing so, may assist in the apprehension of the perpetrator and the prevention of others from becoming victims.

 - An unlocked door, night or day, is an invitation to trouble.
 Keep doors locked even if you are away only for a few minutes.
 Don't leave notes on your door saying that you are out.
-Lock your door before you go to sleep.
+Double lock your door before you go to sleep.

 - Remember that most thefts occur during the day.